WeaveSolutions/Template/docs/Ditto/DittoIntegration.md

 Ditto is a local-first database that enables real-time synchronization between devices and cloud databases.
 This integration provides:

-- Cross-platform support for both Next.js and Expo
+- Cross-platform support for Next.js, Expo, and Tauri
 - Offline-first capabilities with seamless syncing
 - **True multi-cloud synchronization** with multiple database providers simultaneously
 - Bidirectional data flow between Ditto and all cloud databases